Forecasting the Next US Administration’s Approach to the Region

 • On Syria policy, the Harris campaign adheres to a status quo approach, closely aligned with how the Biden administration has handled Syria: prioritizing containment through humanitarian aid, countering terrorism, and supporting justice and diplomatic activities.

-• The Harris campaign is also expected to continue the existing policy on countering ISIS, sustaining small-scale deployments in theaters like Syria, Iraq, and Somalia, while prioritizing an intelligence and special forces approach to monitoring and neutralizing threats to the homeland from places like Afghanistan, Yemen, and across Africa.
+• If elected, Harris is also expected to continue the existing policy on countering ISIS, seeking to sustain small-scale deployments in theaters like Syria, Iraq, and Somalia, while prioritizing an intelligence and special forces approach to monitoring and neutralizing threats to the homeland from places like Afghanistan, Yemen, and across Africa.

 • In an effort to remove American forces from “endless wars,” President Trump publicly called for the withdrawal of US troops from northeastern Syria in October 2019, abandoning the Syrian Democratic Forces and other allied militaries in the country with little notice.
 This announcement prompted his first defense secretary, Jim Mattis, to resign from his position, but US troops remained in Syria.